Aeroluna/LunaCoopMod/README.md

 fast banshees go nyoom.

-- Reduced Infestor radius from 0.75 to 0.625.
-- Reduced Infestor model scale from 0.85 to 0.75.
 - Reduced cast range of Infestor's Infested Terran ability from 9 to 8.
 - Nerfed Infestor's Fungal Growth from a root to a 75% slow.
 - Increased Infestor's Fungal Growth radius from 2 to 2.5.